DavidBM/useful-javascript/README.md

 **NOTE**: If you are working with basic primitive values like strings, integers, and arrays, and you can't get over the multi-type functions, you can try TypeScript.
 It is an excellent alternative to normal JavaScript, as it provides you with static typing on top of standard JavaScript syntax.

-If not, keep your JavaScript, clean, write good tests, and have good code reviews.
+If not, keep your JavaScript, clean, write good tests, and have good code reviews and frequent refactors.
 Provably there you will find the way to have function that only need to accept one type.

 **[⬆ back to top](#table-of-contents)**